slatedocs/slate/source/includes/_endpoint-dataset.md

 }
 ```

-Accessing any of the export URLs will return a `shoji:view` with an attribute
+A GET request on any of the export URLs will return 200 status with a `shoji:view`, containing an attribute
-`url` pointing to the location of the exported file to be downloaded.

-Following rules apply for all formats:

-* All exporting happens synchronously.
-* If the dataset does not have any columns, the server will return a 409 response
+`url` pointing to the location of the exported file to be downloaded; GET that URL to download the file.
+If the dataset does not have any columns of data, the GET on the export view URL will return a 409 response.
-* Hidden/discarded variables are not exported.
-* Any applied exclusion filter will be applied at export time.
-* User applied filters are not applied.
-* Personal(private) variables are not exported.

-###### SPSS

-Will contain all non personal variables in the same flat order as organized.
-Derived variables will be exported as normal variables and arrays as supported
-by SPSS.

-###### CSV

-Will only export base non personal variables in the same flat order as organized
-in the API.

-Categorical variables will be exported with their name instead of their value.

 You may provide a filter of your own choosing by adding a zcl json string to the "filter" parameter
 The zcl is supplied in the same format as regular dataset filters.
 Here is an example url with filter on a
 categorical variable:

 Parameter | Description | Example
 --------- | ----------- | ------------------------------------
-filter | A Crunch filter expression defining a filter for the given export | {"function": "==", "args": [{"variable": "000000"}, {"value": 1}]}
+filter | A Crunch filter expression defining a filter for the given export | `{"function": "==", "args": [{"variable": "000000"}, {"value": 1}]}`
-where  | A Crunch expression defining which variables to export | {"function": "identify", "args": [{"id": ["000000"]}]}
+where  | A Crunch expression defining which variables to export | `{"function": "identify", "args": [{"id": ["000000"]}]}`

+The following rules apply for all formats:

+* The dataset's exclusion filter will be applied; however, any of the user's personal "applied filters" are not, unless they are explicitly included in the request.
+* Hidden/discarded variables are not exported.
+* Personal (private) variables are not exported.
+* Variables (columns) will be ordered in a flattened version of the dataset's hierarchical order.
+* Derived variables will be exported with their values, without their functional links.

+Some format-specific properties:

+###### SPSS

+Categorical-array and multiple-response variables will be exported as "mrsets", as supported by SPSS.

+###### CSV

+Categorical variable values will be exported with as the category name, not the category id.

 ##### Summary